View our Higher Education Partnerships Toolkit

 Destination(s): Indonesia

-Through its U.S.-ASEAN University Connections Initiative microgrant, Montana State University Billings (MSUB) will fund faculty travel in a faculty-led study abroad experience in Indonesia for MSUB and Green River College (GRC) students.
-This will be a new in-person component of an already established three-way Collaborative Online International Learning (COIL) course developed through the 2023 ASEAN UCI between MSUB, GRC, and Universitas Pelita Harapan in Indonesia.
+Through its U.S.-ASEAN University Connections Initiative (UCI) microgrant, Montana State University Billings (MSUB) conducted a faculty site visit to Indonesia to formalize a partnership with Universitas Pelita Harapan (UPH).
+This trip also allowed an MSUB faculty member to begin planning a faculty-led study abroad program for business and entrepreneurship students.
+This program will be a new in-person component of an already-established three-way Collaborative Online International Learning course developed through the 2023 ASEAN UCI between MSUB, Green River College, and UPH in Indonesia.
+MSUB and UPH also discussed future establishment of a memorandum of understanding to facilitate research publications and a potential long-term study abroad program between the two institutions.

 University of Minnesota